swiftdemand/swiftprotocol/README.md

 ## DAO Based Governance
 Governance is an integral part of the Swift Protocol as it allows for outside data to be safely used for identity verification and economic control.
 However, the decentralized and autonomous elements of the Swift Protocol allow certain rules to be set in stone.
 These rules ensure a fair system exists where nobody has the ability to cheat in a way that is possible with centralized systems.

 The Swift Protocol features an internal system that simulates a decentralized government.
-Swift Citizens have the responsibility to elect representitives known as [Delegated Nodes](#delegated-nodes) that will have various powers within the government.
+Swift Citizens have the responsibility to elect representatives known as [Delegated Nodes](#delegated-nodes) that will have various powers within the government.
 These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote on proposals.

 ### Election of Delegated Nodes
 Each Swift Citizen has the ability to cast one vote on the network during each election of Delegated Nodes.
 The Delegated Nodes that receive the most votes will be elected to serve during that election cycle.
 The number of Delegated Nodes is decided by the following formula: `(10 + (swift_citizens/100000))`